dougiemath/phrasal-verbs-quiz/README.md

 This quiz is intended to be used by students who are studying English as a second language with a focus on phrasal verbs containing the preposition 'DOWN'.

 When students are learning new language, it is important for them to consolidate their knowledge by doing contextualised exercises - prior to using the langauge in 'free' exercises - such as open discussions.
-This is designed for the sel-study student to be introduced to, and be given the opportunity to consolidate phrasal verbs with 'down' befoore attempting to use them freely.
+This is designed for the self-study student to be introduced to, and be given the opportunity to consolidate phrasal verbs with 'down' befoore attempting to use them freely.

+It follows the standard EFL teaching method of 'Present, Practise, Produce (PPP)', with the target langauge being presented int he form of a written language description, and then parctised in a quiz format.
+Production would then take place in a classroom or social environemnt.

 ## User Experience (UX)

 ### User Stories
 * First Time Visitor
-    * I want to easily understand what the page is about.
+    * As a user, I want to easily understand what the page is about.
-    * I want to be able to navigate through the quiz as easily as possible
+    * As a user, I want to be able to navigate through the quiz as easily as possible.
 * Returning Visitor
-    * I want to be able to redo the quiz to check my understanding after I check the answers easily
+    * As a user, I want to be able to redo the quiz to check my understanding after I check the answers easily.
 * Frequent Visitor
     * This is not going to be visited frequently, however the template may be duplicated for frequent users to be comfortable doing other quizes using the same format.

 ### Design
 * Colour Scheme
-    * The parent website (https://www.skyeonlineenglish.com/) uses a limited number of colours with the main background colour being grey.
+    * The parent website [Skye Online English](https://www.skyeonlineenglish.com/) uses a limited number of colours with the main background colour being grey.
 It was chosen to give it a more professional / corporate feel.
 The quiz is designed to be more enjoyable but remaining within the confines of the parent site's colour scheme.
 Therefore three principle colours were chosen:
         * Background: #b877a9 - rgb(184,119,169) - Purple - used in Skye Online English's logo
         * Key Text: #0cad95 - rgb(12,173,149) - Green - used in Skye Online English's logo
         * Text Backgrounds: #ffffff - rgb(255, 255, 255) - white